copgdjj/chat/README.md

 ## Deploy on Zeabur

 This project is configured to deploy automatically to [Zeabur](https://zeabur.com) using GitHub Actions.
-Every push to the master branch will trigger a new deployment.
+Every push to the main branch will trigger a new deployment.

 The deployment workflow:
 1. Builds the Next.js application